nus-cs1010/2324-s1/docs/unix-essentials.md

 $ ls
 ```

-All of the above commands should complete successfully and `silently`.
+All the above commands should complete successfully and _silently_.
 Let's populate the directory with a new file.
-Cut-and-paste the command below into the command prompt :
+Cut-and-paste the command below into the command prompt:

 ```
 wget https://raw.githubusercontent.com/nus-unix-workshop/2021-s1/master/test.txt